Company

 SYNOP

 For fast turn-around of Tmax, Tmin and precipiation anomalies of global stations, SYNOP reports via ogimet are used.
-FULL_DAY reports and their anomalies intend to reflect true Tmax, Tmin and 24hr precipitation totals.
+Anomalies of type FULL_DAY intend to reflect true Tmax, Tmin and 24hr precipitation totals.
 These are available within few hours of end of day and are eventually reconciled with NOAA GSOD dataset, usually after 2-7 days.